bencornelis/link_feed/README.md

 My goal with this project was to learn more about active record associations and experiment with some rails design patterns.
 It uses:

+* RSpec, Capybara, and Factory Girl for testing
 * user authentication with bcrypt
 * user authorization with pundit
 * user roles with rolify